MicrosoftDocs/Viva/Briefing/be-pilot.md

 * Organize or accept a meeting invite with a cloud document attached (can be a link in the invite itself, a reply to the original invite, or sent in a related email thread).
 * When documents appear in the Briefing email, they can open them directly from the email and mark them as **Done** or **Not related**.
 * Review tasks identified by opening the linked source email and marking the tasks as Done or Not a task.

-## Book focus time when time is available
+* Book focus time where available in your calendar.

 Ensure you have an open feedback channel to track progress and measure outcomes, such as: